gkarakatsoulis/NeoSpan/README.md

   --seed SEED        Random seed for computation [Default: 1992]
 ```

-### Discount sites affected by recurrent technical artefacts as somatic mutations by applying Beta binomial tests with parameters estimated in the previous step (Scripts/5a_BetaBinEstimation.py).
+**Step 2:** Apply the Beta binomial tests using the parameters estimated in the previous step (Scripts/5a_BetaBinEstimation.py).

 **Important Note:** The default parameter values for the beta distribution are only based on the dataset used in the SComatic tool.
 For other datasets, the user should always re-estimate them from the previous step!

 ```bash
 Scripts/5b_BaseCellCalling.step1.py --help
 usage: BaseCellCalling.step1.py [-h] --infile INFILE --outfile